 Performance, including timeliness of on-site investigations, when appropriate;

-Appropriate followup of incidents during the next scheduled inspection, including ensuring the adequacy, accuracy, and completeness of licensee-provided information;
+Appropriate follow-up of incidents during the next scheduled inspection, including ensuring the adequacy, accuracy, and completeness of licensee-provided information;

 Inclusion of in-depth reviews of incidents during inspections on a high-priority basis, as warranted.
-When appropriate, followup activities should include re- enactments and time-study measurements.
+When appropriate, follow-up activities should include re- enactments and time-study measurements.
 Inspection results should be documented;

 Pertinent information about incidents that could be relevant to other licensed operations (e.g., equipment failure, improper operating procedures) is provided to licensees, NRC, and/or Agreement States;